How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Find Ayurveda Health Retreat on Facebook.

-Discover the ancient system for bringing out your full potential in the Book of Dharma by Simon Haas
+Discover the ancient system for bringing out your full potential in the Book of Dharma by Simon Haas.

 Mouthwatering Meals for breakfast, lunch, and dinner!

 You’ll forget about burgers, potato chips, and fries at Ayurveda Health Retreat.
-Every meal there is a superb combination of taste, texture, and presentation using the healthiest ingredients.
+Every meal is a superb combination of taste, texture, and presentation using the healthiest ingredients.
 And you’ll learn a lot in the dining room and kitchen.
-For example, eating small thinly sliced portions of ginger marinated in lemon/lime juice before each meal promotes healthy digestion.
+For example, eating small, thinly sliced portions of ginger marinated in lemon/lime juice before each meal promotes healthy digestion.
 Drinking Cumin, Coriander, and Fennel (CCF) tea throughout the day supports digestion and detoxification of the liver.

 Saturdays at Ayurveda Health Retreat are special!
-Guests learn Ayurvedic cooking with an experienced practitioner, Krishrapriya, middle of the picture below.
+Guests learn Ayurvedic cooking with an experienced practitioner, Krishrapriya, in the middle of the picture below.
 Under her guidance, Samone, Sara, Ritu, and I prepared a healthy vegetarian dinner fit for royalty.
 See the recipes below.

 “When diet is wrong, medicine is of no use.”
 Ayurveda Health